fragilefamilieschallenge/metadata_app/README.md

 #### Multiple Filters

-It is possible to search on multiple criteria, simply by providing more than one `filter`.
+It is possible to search on multiple criteria (combined using AND), simply by providing more than one `filter`.

     Search for variables where "wave" is "Year 1" AND "name" starts with "f" /variable?q={"filters":[{"name":"wave,"op":"eq","val":"Year 1"}, {"name":"name,"op":"like","val":"f%"}]}